mathesar-foundation/mathesar-website/faq.md

 title: FAQ
 ---

+{% include page-header.html
-## Frequently asked questions about Mathesar
+header='Frequently asked questions about Mathesar'
+%}

 ### How is Mathesar different from a spreadsheet?